The Importance of Body Language in Dementia

 Non-linguistic and non-verbal communication are often preserved in dementia.

-In our last article, we began our discussion of why language breaks down in dementia.
-In this week’s article, we will continue this exploration by focusing on the interaction between communication, the body, and how both are affected by dementia.
+In our last post, we began our discussion of why language breaks down in dementia.
+In this week’s post, we will continue this exploration by focusing on the interaction between communication, the body, and how both are affected by dementia.

 Slurred speech suggests problems with control of the voice muscles.